On the Unprovability of Circuit Size Bounds in Intuitionistic $\mathsf{S}^1_2$: Unprovability of Upper Bounds in IS12

 Next, we introduce an auxiliary definition and establish a proposition that will be useful.

 \newfunc{\pDCL}{pDCL} \newfunc{\nDCL}{nDCL} {\text{-}}

-\begin{definition} Let $C=\{C_n\}_{n\ge 1}$ be a family of polynomial-size nondeterministic circuits, and $m=m(n)$ be a constructive function.
+\begin{defi} Let $C=\{C_n\}_{n\ge 1}$ be a family of polynomial-size nondeterministic circuits, and $m=m(n)$ be a constructive function.
 The positive and negative $m$-padded \emph{direct connect language} for $C$, short for $m\de\pDCL(C)$ and $m\de\nDCL(C)$, are defined as follows: